xtanai/edgetrack/README.md

 Therefore, EdgeTrack uses **LAN for payload and timestamps**, while **TDM phase triggering is generated locally on each edge device** (Pi-side or MCU-side).
 If multiple edge devices must share a common phase reference, synchronization is handled via a **deterministic wired sync bus** (e.g., **RS-485**) or a **shared time base** (e.g., clock sync + scheduled start times), rather than sending **per-frame triggers** over the network.

 > In short: **LAN transports data; the edge generates timing.**

+### 4. Short Features

+#### Stereo-First, Not AI-First

+EdgeTrack uses **NIR stereo vision** as the primary tracking method.
+Depth is computed through **triangulation**, which means the system measures real geometry instead of guessing it.
+This makes the output predictable, repeatable, and easier to validate—especially important in professional workflows where stability matters more than “impressive demos.”

+#### Designed for Short-Exposure Motion Freeze

+The front-facing NIR illumination is not decorative.
+It enables **ultra-short exposure times** that freeze fast motion and reduce blur.
+This improves stereo correspondence, reduces noise, and stabilizes tracking under real-world movement—something many consumer-grade depth solutions struggle with.

+#### MultiView as the Main Upgrade Path

+Instead of relying on heavier models to “fix” failures, EdgeTrack scales through **MultiView geometry**.
+With **2–3 stereo rigs**, occlusions are reduced and robustness increases dramatically.
+In many scenarios, MultiView delivers reliability that would otherwise require complex AI, but without losing determinism.

+#### Edge Processing, Minimal Data Output

+EdgeTrack is designed to process data on the edge and export only what matters:

+* 3D keypoints
+* ROI point clouds
+* compact geometric results

+This reduces bandwidth, lowers latency, and keeps the system scalable for multi-sensor setups.

+#### Optional AI as a Support Layer

+AI can be added where it truly helps—such as plausibility checks, lightweight classification, or recovery in difficult edge cases.
+But AI is not the core.
+The core is a system you can measure, tune, and trust.

 ---